zzonyo/trust-docs-test/source/index.html.md

 # Changelog

 ## 1.0.9 2021-2-26 【Added: Query Asset Valuation interface, Query a Batch of Funding Rate interface.
-Modified Get Contract Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts).
+Modified Query Swap Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts).
 Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
 Added one field in return "tick" parameter: "contract_code")】

 ### 1. Added Query Asset Valuation interface
  - Interface Name: [General]Query Asset Valuation